-Bianca moved on her stocking feet through her aunts’ palace to the sick room where her mother was dying.
-No one heard her.
-She’d practiced walking like a cat, softly.
-Bianca’s mother had told her cats had a good sense of smell, too, and that they could sense the chemical changes that meant sickness.
-Just like Bianca could tell from the woody, sweet fragrance of the artemisia root she’d been simmering for hours exactly what the broth could do.
+No one heard Bianca as she moved on her stocking feet to the sickroom where her mother lay dying.
+She’d practiced walking through her aunts’ palace like a cat, softly, silently.
+Cats had a good sense of smell, too, and of chemical changes in the air, maybe even of disease.
+The same way the woody fragrance of the artemisia root she’d been simmering for hours told her what the broth she’d created could do.

-Yesterday her aunts forced Bianca out of the room before she could give her mother the steeping cure.
-Tonight she’d made herself wait until the clock struck two, then three, before slipping down to the basement workroom where the women in her family had made alchemic recipes for generations.
-Bianca had removed her shoes, leaving the door ajar so it wouldn’t click, and placed the copper pot on the iron ring over the fire without making a sound.
-Now, upstairs, Bianca crept around a corner into the dark hallway, finding her way by pressing a palm against the cold frescoed walls.
+Yesterday her aunts had forced Bianca out of the room before she could give her mother the steeping cure.
+Tonight, she had made herself wait until the clock struck three, then four, before slipping down to the cellar where the women in her family had made alchemic recipes using teas for generations.
+Once there, Bianca had removed her shoes, leaving the door ajar so it wouldn’t click, placing the copper pot on the iron ring over the fire without making a sound.
+After adding some of her mother’s wormwood extracts, she crept upstairs.
+Now, she slid around a corner into the dark hallway, finding her way by pressing a palm against the cold frescoed walls.
 Her other hand clutched the cup that held her brew.
 Her aunts mustn’t see the light of a tallow candle or smell its burning fat.
 If they caught her, they’d stop her.
 A sickroom is no place for a girl of ten.
 You’re underfoot, Bianca.
 A priest was poking his nose in here again.
 If he sees you and your ‘cures…’

 The door behind Bianca slammed open.

 No time to hide, let alone run.
-Bianca’s eldest aunt burst into the room.
-She was tall, like Bianca’s mother, and with the same thick dark hair.
-But never had Bianca’s mother looked this furious.
+Bianca’s aunt burst into the room.
+Just a few years older than Bianca’s mother, she was tall and had the same dark hair.
+But never had her mother looked this furious.
 In two strides she reached Bianca, swiping the cup out of her hand.
-Warm liquid splashed onto the bed.
+Warm liquid splashed onto the bed and stone floor.
 “What are you doing, stupid girl?”

-Bianca curled her hand into a fist around the root in her pocket, all that was left from her night of work.
+Bianca curled her hand into a fist around the root in her pocket, all that was left from her night’s efforts.
 The woody plant bit into her skin.
 Good.
 Its strong oaky fragrance would help her focus.
-She tried to make her face hard, like her aunt’s, from all the fighting with each other for years.
+She tried to make her face hard.
+Her aunts’ were like stone, from years of fighting with each other.
 Was her mother the only kind one?
 Maybe they wanted her to die?

-Her aunt spoke first.
+Her aunt didn’t wait for Bianca to answer.
 “So, we’re playing with roots again?
 What damage have you done now?”

 Bianca shook her head.
 “I wasn’t hurting her.”
 Which was more than the aunties could say.
-Their treatments left Mama pale and shaking, purges and sulfur poultices that made her bald.
+Their purges and sulfur poultices that had made her Mama bald left her pale and shaking.
 But Bianca bit her tongue.
-“I just thought—” No, she knew.
+“I just thought…” No, she knew.
 She knew what she was doing because her mama had shown her.

 “You thought?”
 Her aunt stiffened.
 “You’re ten, Bianca.
 Too young to think anything.”
-The slap hit her on the cheek and Bianca tumbled to the side, her forehead cracking against the wet flagstone floor.
+The slap hit her on the cheek and Bianca tumbled sideways, her forehead cracking against the wet flagstone floor.
 The cold stone numbed the pain until Bianca sat up.
-Then she whimpered and pressed her hands to her head.
+Whimpering, she pressed her hands to her head.
 But it was no more than she deserved.
 She’d gotten caught again, without any hope of getting the tea to her mother.
 Dabbing the corner of her eye, Bianca blinked back a tear.
-Couldn’t her aunt hear her mother gasping, choking?
+Couldn’t her aunt hear her mother gasping?
 Bianca got to her feet, swaying.
 Mama’s breathing was too fast.
-She had to go to her.
+She needed Bianca.

-“This is not a game, Bianca.”
+“This is not a game, girl.”
 Her aunt’s fingers gripped her elbow.
 “You challenge us?”

 “My mother would, if she wasn’t sick.”
-Bianca jerked her sleeve from her aunt’s bony grasp.
-She shot a glance at the few sticky black hairs matted together along the side of her mother’s head, and the many sores.
-The aunts had given her more smelly, stinging poultices.
-“Mama was working on a cure.
+Bianca tugged her sleeve out of her aunt’s bony grasp.
+She shot a glance at the few sticky black hairs matted together along the side of her mother’s head, and the many sores from the smelly, stinging poultices.
+“Mama was making a cure.
 A cure that saves lives.
 She gave it to the gardener’s son, remember?
 And he got better…”

 Bianca lifted her chin, “Auntie, no—”

 Her mother’s breaths were getting quicker.
 Bianca’s own chest grew tight.
 “Yes.
 Artemisia will save her.
-I’ve brewed it as strong as I could.
-Even adding a tincture.
-It…” She swallowed.
+I’ve brewed the roots as strong as I could, with Mama’s extracts in it.”
+She swallowed.
 Her mouth had gone dry.
-“It has to be pure.”
+“Mama said it has to be pure.”

 “Pure?”
 Her aunt’s eyes narrowed.
-“Our work is alchemy.
-Ingredients that heal.
-Recipes that transform—passed down over generations.
+“We Cortese blend ingredients that heal, recipes passed down over generations.
 Over centuries.”

-“There’s a different alchemy, Auntie.
-Mixing so many different teas the way you do weakens the medicine.
-Strong artemisia helps the body to heal itself.
+“There’s a different way, Auntie.
+Mama knows how to use alchemy to unlock the secrets of one plant at a time.
+Mixing so many teas the way you do weakens the medicine.
+Strong extracts with the wormwood teas helps the body to heal itself.
 And so—”